vitospaghetti/metube-hass-addon/README.md

    [![Open this add-on in your Home Assistant instance.][addon-badge]][addon]

 1. Click the "Install" button to install the add-on.
-1. Start the "Authelia" add-on.
+1. Start the "Metube" add-on.
-1. Check the logs of the "Authelia" add-on to see it in action.
+1. Check the logs of the "Metube" add-on to see it in action.

 [aarch64-shield]: https://img.shields.io/badge/aarch64-yes-green.svg
 [amd64-shield]: https://img.shields.io/badge/amd64-yes-green.svg